IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Bot-Service.md

 When our bot is ready to be delivered to users, we can connect it to multiple channels; making it possible for users to interact with it through web chat, email, Microsoft Teams, and other common communication media.

 Price lists for QnA Maker and Machine Learning Studio come in two versions: free and standard.
-The exact price lists can be found here: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/qna-maker/, https://azure.microsoft.com/en-us/pricing/details/machine-learning-studio/.
+The exact price lists can be found here: QnA Maker - https://azure.microsoft.com/en-us/pricing/details/cognitive-services/qna-maker/, Machine Learning Studio - https://azure.microsoft.com/en-us/pricing/details/machine-learning-studio/.

 ### Create a Bot with the Bot Framework Composer